-If you are importing goods that you plan to supply to another EU member state, you may be able to claim Onward Supply Relief (OSR).
-This allows you to import the goods without paying import VAT.
+OSR allows you to import the goods without paying import VAT.
 Instead, VAT is paid when you supply the goods to your customer.
-Read about OSR in Notice 702/7.

 Import reliefs on previously exported goods

-For imports of goods that were previously exported but have not been processed overseas, you may be able to claim Returned Goods Relief (RGR).
+You may be able to claim Returned Goods Relief (RGR) for imports of goods that were previously exported but haven’t been processed overseas.
 For example, you might use this if your customer rejects and returns the goods.